 The best defense against missiles would probably be to destroy them before they reached you.
-Those lasers would be good at that, and even the huge distances in space would mean that accelerating to even with rapid acceleration, it would still take missiles a few minutes to cross the literally thousands of kilometres that make up this playing field.
+Those lasers would be good at that, and even the huge distances in space would mean that even with rapid acceleration, it would still take missiles a few minutes to cross the literally thousands of kilometres that make up this playing field.
 It would still be difficult to resolve something as small as a missile and successfully target it before it struct.
 Hats off to that gunner.
 But it’s not quite over yet.

 All down to the pilot now.
 The gunner’s careful shooting pulverised the missiles, but only one was exploded.
 Two lumps of superheated molten metal are still speeding towards the ship at close to 100 kilometres per second.
 Firing the ship’s engines at full force, the ship changes its velocity, taking several seconds to overcome inertia.
 The first destroyed missile sails past the ship amid a hail of shrapnel from the exploded missile, missing by only a few metres.
 But the next isn’t quite so easily evaded.
 Unable to move in time, the ship is still in the path of the missile’s remains as it crashes into the one of the ship’s main engines.
 With that much kinetic energy, the damaged engine is ripped clean away from the rest of the vessel.
 The resulting jolt is strong enough to give several crew members concussion as they’re hurled into the walls.